gilch/hissp/docs/primer.rst

 is a Hissp-level string that contains the Python code for a string literal.

 >>> readerless(
-...     ('print',  # str containing identifier
+...     ('print'  # str containing identifier
-...      '"hi"',)  # str containing a string literal ... )
+...      ,'"hi"',)  # str containing a string literal ... )
 'print(\n  "hi")'
 >>> eval(_)